alloy-automation/demo-site/README.md

 You will need your Alloy API key to use this demo.
 Find it in your Alloy Embedded account settings.
 For the demo's purpose, use the development API key.

-:warning: **Security Notice:** This app stores the API key in frontend local storage temporarily, which is suitable only for a demo scenario.
-Never store API keys in local storage for production applications.

 ## Running the Demo Site